Jikrebello/GameBibleV2/World History/People and Cultures/The Sestaran Concord/The Grand Duchy of Fiorenzia/Medori Bank.md

 ### **Summary**

 The **Medori Bank** is the ultimate force of **wealth**, **manipulation**, and **intrigue**.
 From the **inner circle of the Medori family** to the **Debtors’ Corps**, the Bank’s operations are vast and far-reaching.
 Whether funding the wars of kings, manipulating the politics of city-states, or pulling the strings behind grand conspiracies, the Medori Bank always operates with a singular goal: **to ensure the Medori family remains the wealthiest and most powerful entity in the world**.

-Let me know if you want to explore any specific aspects further!